silvacms/documentation/source/buildout.rst

   download-cache = /path/to/your/cache/download
   download-directory = /path/to/your/cache/download

-In this example I used a directory called ``cache`` located in ``/path/to/your`` directory.
-You will also see the directories ``eggs`` and ``download``.
-You need to create these directories in your ``cache`` directory.
+In this example, a directory called ``cache`` located inside the ``/path/to/your`` directory is used.
+You need to create inside it the sub directories ``eggs`` and ``download`` in advanced.

 Troubleshooting
 ```````````````

-Please refer first to those sections in case of any
+In case of any problems or questions while running Buildout, please
-problems or questions while running Buildout, or see the link below.
+refer to the link below before asking questions on the mailing-list.

 .. toctree::
    :maxdepth: 2